-The entire parish lies within the Metropolitan Green Belt.
+- 3.1 The entire parish lies within the Metropolitan Green Belt.
 A large part of the parish south of the village lies within the Surrey Hills Area of Outstanding Natural Beauty (AONB) which gives an indication of the significant quality and importance of the local landscape.
 Fields and open space around the village acts as a buffer, protecting views into and out of the AONB.
-Much of this area is designated as an Area of Great Landscape Value (AGLV) in the current 2014 Local Plan.

-The AGLV designation remains until a review of the AONB boundary takes place.
+Much of this area is designated as an Area of Great Landscape Value (AGLV) in the 2008 Core Strategy. - The AGLV designation remains until a review of the AONB boundary takes place.
 An assessment in 2007 recommends that no areas should be removed from AGLV designation until the case for an extended AONB has been considered.
-The assessment categorises parts of the landscape around Tatsfield, much of which is now used for equine purposes and as a golf course, in a colour code: "green areas" are capable of being included in the AONB without further assessment; "amber areas" require more detailed assessment; and any areas that remain outside a newly defined AONB should be subject to detailed landscape character appraisal and criteria based policies.

-The assessment confirms that the character of a significant part of the AGLV is similar to the AONB and is therefore worthy of inclusion into the AONB.
+The assessment categorises parts of the landscape around Tatsfield, much of which is now used for equine purposes and as a golf course, in a colour code: "green areas" are capable of being included in the AONB without further assessment; "amber areas" require more detailed assessment; and any areas that remain outside a newly defined AONB should be subject to detailed landscape character appraisal and criteria based policies - 3.3 The assessment confirms that the character of a significant part of the AGLV is similar to the AONB and is therefore worthy of inclusion into the AONB.
 Because of the importance of the AGLV and the aim of including much of it within the AONB a criteria based approach alone would not be adequate.
-Therefore the strategy proposes the retention of the AGLV designation until such time as a review of the AONB boundary has been undertaken by Natural England.
+Therefore the strategy proposes the

-The Neighbourhood Plan has the opportunity of identifying areas of landscape value in the Parish that could be included in the AONB or positively identified as having local value for views and character.
-Such an area could include Park Wood and farmland/equestrian land north of Rag Hill.
+- retention of the AGLV designation until such time as a review of the AONB boundary has been undertaken by Natural England. - 3.4 The Neighbourhood Plan has the opportunity of identifying areas of landscape in the Parish that are highly valued locally.
+This could be put forward as evidence towards including these areas in the AONB.
+Consultation indicates that Park Wood and farmland/equestrian land north of Rag Hill might be suitable.